pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 1. API consumer and API producer development teams to work in independently and **safely**
 2. **Prevent breaking changes** to your API and releasing an incompatible API consumer
-3. A reduction in the need for **API versioning**, avoiding the need to create and maintain multiple versions of an API, and communicating the change to consumers.
+3. A reduction in **API versioning**, avoiding the need to create and maintain multiple versions of an API, and communicating the change to consumers.

 Together, they allow faster feedback cycles from design through to development, test and release.